phts/nodejs-torrent-tracker/README.md

 # nodejs-torrent-tracker

 BitTorrent tracker.
-My CDP project.
+My CDP project on Epam to learn Node.js+TypeScript.

 ## Used tools and technologies